sunnyfloyd/master-notes/devops-and-deployment/docker.md

 - `docker image prune` - removes all unused Docker images.
 Add `-a` flag to also remove tagged images.

 - `docker image inspect` - inspects an image (ID, creation date, container configuration, OS, layers, etc.).

+- `docker push [image]` - pushes an image to DockerHub.
+Use `HOST:NAME` if you want to push an image to a private registry.

+- `docker pull [image]` - pulls an image from DockerHub.
+Use `HOST:NAME` if you want to pull an image from private registry.

 ## Dockerfile